 The right ski equipment

-Strictly necessary ski equipment for your child include the ski suit – warm and waterproof jacket and trousers, gloves, boots and helmet.
-Equipment must mandatory have thermal isolation, breathability and impermeability.
-Seeing that at this age the children grow very fast, you might not be willing to invest too much in the skiing clothing and look for second hand items (you can find plenty on ebay or amazon websites), but don’t sacrifice on quality!
+Strictly necessary ski equipment for your child includes ski suit – warm and waterproof jacket and trousers, gloves, boots and helmet.
+Equipment must have thermal isolation, breathability and impermeability.
+Seeing that at this age the children grow very fast, you might not be willing to invest too much in the skiing clothing and look for second hand items.
+You can find plenty on ebay or amazon websites, but don’t sacrifice on quality!

 Getting used with the ski gear

-Before going on the slopes for the first time, is good for your little one to get used with the ski boots.
-The more he will wear the boots before (not a must on the snow), the better he will understands how to move on the slopes and will develop also the leg muscles.
+Before going on the slopes for the first time, it is good for your little one to get used with ski boots.
+The more he wears the boots before (not necessarily on the snow), the better he will understand how to move on the slopes and develop the leg muscles either.

 Getting used with the snow